“The calling of the Funeral Director is

 Adam P. Steadman

 Adam is the fourth generation of Steadman Brothers Funeral Home.
-He was born in Brigden and raised just outside of Inwood by his parents Tom and Carol Steadman.
+He was born in Brigden and raised just outside of Oil Springs by his parents Tom and Carol Steadman.
 Adam grew up watching and playing hockey in Petrolia and Sarnia area.
 Adam played one year with the Jr. B Sarnia Blast (Legionnaires) and 4 years with the Jr. C Alvinston Flyers (now the Petrolia Flyers).
 Adam graduated from L.C.C.V.I. in 2008 and then attended Fanshawe College in London to pursue a career as an electrician.
 In 2012 Adam decided his calling was to be a Funeral Director like the generations of family before him.
 He went off to Humber College in Toronto and graduated with his Funeral Directors Licence in 2014.
 Adam spent 3 years interning and working as a Director at Smith Funeral Home in Sarnia.
 He then moved to Brigden and joined Steadman Brothers in September of 2016.
-Adam is a proud supporter of the London Knights Hockey Club.
+Adam is a proud supporter of the London Knights Hockey Club and is a member of the Oil Springs Legion.